 KNOW WHEN TO TOSS FREEZER-BURNED FOODS

 Hopefully, you’re able to prevent freezer burn and rotate through your food without it going bad.
 BUT if there’s something that lives in the freezer for too long, toss it.
-It’s not worth you chancing getting everybody sick!
+It's not worth you chancing getting everybody sick!
 As a general rule, nothing should stay in your freezer longer than about nine months, but that magic number can vary with different foods.
-Make sure that you always label and date your food so that you know what it is and when you put it in the freezer.
+Make sure you always label and date your food so you know what it is and when you put it in the freezer.
 Read this post to see how long you can store foods in the fridge or the freezer.

-Is there anything that you would add to this list?
-Let me know in the comments below!
+Is there anything you do to prevent freezer burn?
+Let us know in the comments below!

 Make sure that you check out these posts!